etlbox/etlbox.website/doks_v0.5/content/en/recipes/sources/csvsource.md

 ## Configure underlying CsvReader

-This example show how we can use the {{< link-ext url="https://joshclose.github.io/CsvHelper/" text="CsvHelper" >}} `Configuration` to map different header names to our object properties.
+This example shows how we can use the {{< link-ext url="https://joshclose.github.io/CsvHelper/" text="CsvHelper" >}} `Configuration` to map different header names to our object properties.
 Also, we can use this configuration to set up various other parameters, e.g. reading with a different delimiter.

 {{< alert text="To use a different encoding, you need to use the <code>Encoding</code> property on the <code>CsvSource</code> directly.
 Do not use the Encoding property on the CsvHelper Configuration object." >}}